 Stones can also occur in the kidneys, where they are called nephroliths.
 This page will limit its discussion to stones in the bladder.

-We added a short QuickTime video to the ultrasound section of this page.
-Towards the end of the page we have another video on a surgery where we remove bladder stones with the laser.
-Make sure you have QuickTime from apple on your machine.
+Towards the end of the page we have a video on a surgery where we remove bladder stones with the laser.

 There are several factor, usually working in combination, that lead to urolith formation: